noetl/noetl/README.md

 - `NOETL_EHDB_CLIENT_ROLE=worker|playbook` declares the caller role.
 - `NOETL_EHDB_LOCAL_REFERENCE_LOG=/path/to/ehdb.jsonl` provides the
   explicit local event-log path for the reference mode.
+- `NOETL_EHDB_HELPER_BIN=/path/to/helper` is required only when a worker/playbook asks NoETL to build a local-reference helper invocation plan.

 Gateway/server roles are rejected when EHDB is enabled.
 Gateway remains the gatekeeper; workers remain atomic compute; playbooks remain